epfl-lara/stainless/core/src/sphinx/neon.rst

 that ensure the returned value is ``true``.
 It is equivalent to writing ``ensuring { res => res }``.

-Now let's look at another example that looks trivial but for which Leon actually needs some help with the proof: we want to prove that adding ``Nil`` at the end of a list has no effect.
+Now let's look at another example that looks trivial but for which Stainless actually needs some help with the proof: we want to prove that adding ``Nil`` at the end of a list has no effect.